trallard/opendata-airflow-tutorial/docs/source/pipelines.md

 You will notice that you have a `census_data` directory.
 This contains both the scripts and the notebooks versions of the analysis.

 Let's have a look at the notebooks!

+### Create your own pipeline

+Note that there is not a single correct answer for this.
+Many will have different approaches.

+🚦 Create a local script/pipeline that will run:

+get data  -> clean data -> analyse data -> generate report